- See a full list of publications

 Sumohon holds a first class BComm (Hons) degree and a first class MComm (Hons) degree from the University of Calcutta, a master degree in Research Methods (MRes) in Accounting and Management Studies and a PhD in Management Studies, from the University of Essex.
 He is a fellow of the Higher Education Academy.

-Sumohon’s research interests are interdisciplinary and qualitative in focus and are mainly concerned with a critical examination of the way the calculative practices of accounting function as rationalizing tools and how such accounting calculations are communicated externally/internally, using numerical, narrative and visual methods.
+Sumohon’s research interests are interdisciplinary and qualitative in focus and are mainly concerned with a critical examination of the way the calculative practices of accounting function in the backdrop of crises.

 Sumohon's main research interests are: